openbases/docs/README.md

 > Where are the bases?

 We are putting together the first toy examples that will put together a selection of components from above to generate a fully reproducible generation to publication pipeline!
+They will each be separate repos under the [openbases](https://www.github.com/openbases) organization.
 Stay tuned.

 ## Development

 We use [mkdocs](https://www.mkdocs.org) because it's  easy to write markdown files.
 Specifically, we are using the [material](https://squidfunk.github.io/mkdocs-material/) theme.
+How does it work?

+ 1. You fork and clone the [docs repository](https://www.github.com/openbases/docs)
+ 2. You develop and preview locally.
+ 3. When you like your work, you open a pull request back to the upstream docs repository
+ 4. Your pull request is [reviewed and previewed](https://circleci.com/gh/openbases/docs) on CircleCI
+ 5. Merging will build and deploy the docs to the [openbases.github.io](https://www.github.com/openbases.github.io) repo that renders directly at [openbases.github.io](https://openbases.github.io).

+That's it!
+Any push to master will trigger this flow of events, so for this reason:
+ - If you need to push changes (e.g., to the README) that don't warrant a full review and preview, just name your branch something that begins with dev, like `dev/update-readme` and the CI will skip it.

 ### Local
 Here are the dependencies you should install: